top of page

 Development

 Your resume gives teachers and counselors a framework for their letters of recommendation, provides ready-made list of talking points for interviews, and is required for scholarships, internships, and employment opportunities.
-Does your resume tell your unique story and impact on your community?
+Does your resume tell your unique story of impact on your communities?

 Where do you find leadership opportunities beyond just holding titles in clubs?
 How do you leverage those opportunities into bigger responsibilities?

-I’ll lead you through how to focus your leadership opportunities, experiences, and activities through the lens of your personal values and brand - helping you communicate what you've learned from those experiences and why you're a great fit student.
+I’ll lead you through how to focus your experiences through the lens of your personal values and brand - helping you communicate what you've learned from those experiences and why you're a great fit student.

 Interview on computer icon